 You should have zero tolerance for false negatives if you buy a device like a cycling radar.
 However, you shouldn’t rely entirely on a bicycle radar and use your other senses while riding.

 Based on my testing, the TRACKR proved reliable in terms of its technical specifications.
-It detected cars about as quickly as Varia and did not miss any cars.
-The number of false positives was close to zero.
+It detected cars about as quickly as Varia and didn’t miss any cars.
+The number of false positives was nearly zero.

 My Verdict

 It’s great to finally see an equal competitor to Varia RTL515.
-Yes, it took several years for the competitors to catch up, but we will only benefit from this.
+Yes, it took several years for the competitors to catch up, but we’ll only benefit from this.
 If I had to choose between Varia and TRACKR, I would probably buy TRACKR.
 It has a USB-C charging port, and its mount holds the radar in place.
-It is just a shame that 3rd party Garmin mounts are not compatible with TRACKR due to the wider mount socket.
+It’s just a shame that 3rd-party Garmin mounts are not compatible with TRACKR because of the wider mount socket.

-However, I am looking forward to the upcoming Varia model that the entire cycling community is expecting soon.
-But the truth is that we expected its release two years ago already, and the new Varia is nowhere to be found.
+However, I’m looking forward to the upcoming Varia model that the entire cycling community is expecting soon.
+But the truth is, we expected its release two years ago, and the new Varia is nowhere to be found.

-Wahoo TRACKR Radar proved to be reliable, giving close to zero false positives, and it also does its job well in other areas (brightness, mount, etc.).
-It’s not perfect (it won’t allow you to adjust the light modes and doesn’t have an auto-sleep feature), but it’s worth it.
+Wahoo TRACKR Radar proved reliable, with almost no false positives, and it performs well in other areas (brightness, mount, etc.).
+It’s not perfect (it doesn’t allow you to adjust the light modes and doesn’t have an auto-sleep feature), but it’s worth it.

-If you would like to purchase it, please consider clicking the following link.
+If you’d like to buy it, please consider clicking the link below.
 It won’t cost you anything extra, and it’s the best way to support Cyclists Hub.
 Thank you very much in advance.

 Also available at rei.com